-In addition, in October 2017 the Compensation Committee granted an additional award of 2,500 shares of restricted stock (long-term retention awards) to each of Dale Burks and Carmine Broccole.
+In addition, in October 2018 the Compensation Committee granted an additional award of 2,000 shares of restricted stock (long-term retention awards) to each of Dale Burks and Carmine Broccole.
 These awards vest in increments when the executive reaches the ages of 60 (25% vests), 63 (25% vests) and 65 (balance vests), respectively.
 The Compensation Committee granted these restricted stock awards as a long-term retention tool and to incentivize executive performance through a long-term capital accumulation award.
-As part of its annual review of our compensation program, the Compensation Committee reduced the number of long-term retention awards granted to our executive officers in 2017, primarily as a result of the strong performance in the price of our Common Stock.

 Performance Share Awards.
-In October 2017, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of standard restricted stock awards issued to such executive, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
-In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded to him in 2017, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2017 to December 31, 2019, of at least \$280.3 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$420.4 million or more during the specified period.
+In October 2018, the Compensation Committee also awarded performance shares to our named executive officers with each receiving a targeted share amount equal to the number of shares of standard restricted stock awards issued to such executive, although actual award payouts may vary from 0% to 200% of the target award amount, depending upon the level of achievement of the performance goal for the three-year measurement period.
+In order for a named executive officer to receive an actual payout of all or a portion of the performance shares awarded in 2018, the Company must achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2018 to December 31, 2020, of approximately \$226.8 million (i.e., the threshold amount) or more, with a maximum award resulting from achievement of earnings from continuing operations of approximately \$340.2 million or more during the specified period.

-In 2014, performance shares were awarded to each of our named executive officers in accordance with the same practices described above.
-In order for an executive to receive an actual payout of all or a portion of the 2014 performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2014 to December 31, 2016, of at least \$230.3 million (i.e., the threshold amount), with a maximum award resulting from achievement of earnings from continuing operations of \$345.5 million or more during the specified period.
-At the end of the three-year period, the Company exceeded the threshold financial goal during the measuring period, resulting in the issuance of performance shares in 2017 at the payout level of 82.5%.
+In 2015, performance shares were awarded to each of our named executive officers in accordance with the same practices described above.
+In order for an executive to receive an actual payout of all or a portion of the 2015 performance shares, the Company needed to achieve earnings from continuing operations before taxes, excluding special items, on a cumulative basis for the three year period from January 1, 2015 to December 31, 2017, of approximately \$227.1 million (i.e., the threshold amount) or more, with a maximum award resulting from achievement of earnings from continuing operations of approximately \$340.7 million or more during the specified period.
+At the end of the three-year period, the Company exceeded the threshold financial goal during the measuring period, resulting in the issuance of performance shares in 2018 at the payout level of 95.3%.